andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ## What is the JobScheduler API?

 JobScheduler is an abstract class that allows developers to create jobs that execute in the background when certain conditions are met.
 Typical conditions are:

- -device is plugged into a power source
+ - device is plugged into a power source
- -device is connected to Wifi
+ - device is connected to Wifi

-<b>Important:</b>

-The job runs on the main thread.
+<b>Important:</b> The job runs on the main thread.
 It is necessary to use another thread for longer tasks.

 ## What is a Handler typically used for?
 Typically it is used to perform an action on a different thread than your own.

 It is also used to schedule messages and runnables to be executed at some point in the future.

-<u>Background:</u>

-In the most cases, you'll use a Handler in a background thread to perform some kind of action in the main thread.
+<u>Background:</u> In the most cases, you'll use a Handler in a background thread to perform some kind of action in the main thread.
 The Handler objects registers itself in the thread in which it is created and provides a communication channel to this thread.

 Example:
 {% highlight java %}